karstenkreis/flow_vae/README.md

 instead of weight normalization and does not use data-dependent initialization.
 For MNIST, this worked just fine, but I could image that when modeling more complex data, such as CIFAR10, it will make a difference and weightnorm with data-dependent init will work better.
 I also found that, unsurprisingly, without any normalization in the cMADE layers training can be unstable easily.
+Note that the width of the cMADE layers has to be an integer multiple of the number of latent units used by the model.

 I also implemented different techniques to estimate the log-likelihood of the final model.
 It can be estimated with standard importance sampling in latent space, using the approximate posterior distribution as the proposal